It's a Wonderful Life: Adaptations in other media

-The film was also adapted into a play in two acts by James W. Rodgers.
-It was first performed on December 15, 1993, at Paul Laurence Dunbar High School.
-The play opens with George Bailey contemplating suicide and then goes back through major moments in his life.
-Many of the scenes from the movie are only alluded to or mentioned in the play rather than actually dramatized.
-For example, in the opening scene, Clarence just mentions George having saved his brother Harry after the latter had fallen through the ice.

-It's a Wonderful Life: A Live Radio Play, a stage adaptation presented as a 1940s radio show, was adapted by Joe Landry and has been produced around the United States since 1997.
-The script is published by Playscripts, Inc.

 In 1997, PBS aired Merry Christmas, George Bailey, taped from a live performance of the 1947 Lux Radio Theatre script at the Pasadena Playhouse.
 The presentation, which benefited the Elizabeth Glaser Pediatric AIDS Foundation, featured an all-star cast, including Bill Pullman as George, Nathan Lane as Clarence, Martin Landau as Mr. Potter, Penelope Ann Miller as Mary, and Sally Field as Mother Bailey.